Workforce strategy: 6 steps to future-proofing your team

 Workforce strategy maps help organizations by ensuring there is broad alignment across different departments.
 Specifically, these maps help HR to see where leadership expects the team to grow or shrink in the future.
 HR can then take this information to ensure that they have hiring and training plans in place to keep pace with the overall strategic vision of the company.

-What are the 6 stages of workforce strategy planning?
+The 6 stages of workforce strategy planning

 While workforce strategy planning will look different for each company, most will follow the six following steps.